ZihongHe/NER-Seq2seq-MultiHead-Attention-Model/README.md

   Seq2seq Model with Multi-head Attention - Model build-up and fitting

-  Evaluation - Visualisation of model fitting, and some evaluation index
+  Evaluation - Visualisation of model fitting, and some evaluation indices

   Prediction - Prediction on test set